Josh Fadem: Early life

 Fadem was born and raised in Tulsa, Oklahoma, where he attended Booker T. Washington High School.
 He has lived and worked in Los Angeles since 2000.

 Career

 He is known for playing film student Joey Dixon on the AMC series Better Call Saul and Liz Lemon's agent Simon Barrons on the NBC series 30 Rock.
-He has also appeared on the third season of Twin Peaks as Phil Bisby, Key & Peele, It's Always Sunny in Philadelphia, The Whitest Kids U' Know, and Comedy Bang!
-Bang!.
+He has appeared on the third season of Twin Peaks as Phil Bisby, Key & Peele, It's Always Sunny in Philadelphia,Comedy Bang!
+Bang!, and The Whitest Kids U' Know.
 He starred in the Misfits & Monsters episode "Patsy".